-Indonesia is a unique country with countless of resources and diversities that make this country is rich with various business potentials, foreign direct investment in Indonesia should be highly considered.
+As a unique country with countless resources and diversities that make it rich with various business potentials, foreign direct investment in Indonesia should be highly considered.

-However, two most favorite destinations that foreign companies are familiar with only Jakarta and Bali, whereas in the reality, other major Indonesian cities also have hidden jewels that can be your next gold mines.
+However, the two favorite destinations that foreign companies are familiar with are only Jakarta and Bali, whereas, in the reality, other major Indonesian cities also have hidden jewels that can be your next gold mines.

 In this article, we will discuss the 8 most investment-friendly cities for foreign direct investment in Indonesia, other than Jakarta and Bali.

 Surabaya is one of the Indonesian cities with the highest property growth.
 Even, this city is in the top five cities in Asia to invest in the property sectors.

 One of the reasons is because this city is a business gate for companies that want to invest in the eastern region of the Indonesian provinces.
 Apart from that, Surabaya is also lucrative for its industrial and trading sectors.

 One great advantage of investing in this metropolitan is the relatively lower cost of resources and living expenses compare to the great capital of Jakarta.